 A Comforting Classic Reinvented

-If you’ve tried plain stuffed chicken breasts before and felt underwhelmed, this cheesy garlic butter mushroom stuffed chicken will change your mind.
+If you’ve tried plain stuffed chicken breasts before and felt underwhelmed, this recipe will change your mind.
 It’s loaded with flavor, low in carbs, and pairs well with sides like roasted asparagus, lemony arugula salad, or garlic cauliflower mash.

 Want a sauce that takes it over the top?
 Keep reading we’ve got a parmesan cream sauce that was made for this dish.